-Justine says that Markel has a “100% success rate”.
-While a technical report isn’t legally necessary, it is good due diligence and provides reassurance that if HMRC have any queries about the submission, all the details are readily accessible.
+Justine also says that "while a technical report isn’t legally necessary, it is good due diligence and provides reassurance that if HMRC have any queries about the submission, all the details are readily accessible."

 The average claim in the UK is £64,000, and you can usually claim for the previous two accounting periods.
 SMEs can claim up to 33p for every £1 spent on qualifying R&D activity, and large businesses 11p for every £1 spent.
 In these times of uncertainty, an R&D claim could be a lifeline.